 Common Shares represented by properly executed proxies in favour of the persons named in the form of proxy will be voted on any ballot that may be called for and, where the person whose proxy is solicited specifies a choice with respect to the matters identified in the proxy, the shares will be voted or withheld from voting in accordance with the specifications so made.
-Where shareholders have properly executed proxies in favour of the persons named in the form of proxy and have not specified in the form of proxy the manner in which the named proxies are required to vote the shares represented thereby, such shares will be voted in favour of the passing of the matters set forth in the Notice other than the shareholder proposal set out in Schedule "B", for which such shares will be voted against.
-The form of proxy confers discretionary authority with respect to amendments or variations to the matters identified in the date hereof, management of the Corporation knows of no such amendments, variations or other matters to come before the Meeting.
+Where shareholders have properly executed proxies in favour of the persons named in the form of proxy and have not specified in the form of proxy the manner in which the named proxies are required to vote the shares represented thereby, such shares will be voted in favour of the passing of the matters set forth in the Notice.
+The form of proxy confers discretionary authority with respect to amendments or variations to the matters identified in the Notice and with respect to other matters that may properly come before the Meeting.
+At the date hereof, management of the Corporation knows of no such amendments, variations or other matters to come before the Meeting.
 However, if any other matters which at present are not known to management of the Corporation should properly come before the Meeting, the proxy will be voted on such matters in accordance with the best judgment of the named proxies.